 The 8km Westquarter Loop starts at the Inishbofin pier and takes around 2hrs to complete.
 During the route, you can expect amazing views of the Atlantic Coast, sea stags with seals, the Dun More Cliffs and famine road.

 The 8km Cloonamore Loop also starts by the pier and takes around 2 hrs.
 This route runs along the beautiful East End Beach and St Colman’s 14th Century Chapel.

 The 5km Middlequarter Loop starts at the pier and takes around 1.5 hrs to complete.
-The walk will provide panoramic views of Achill Island’s mountains, the Twelve Bens and Iron and Bronze Age landscapes.
+The walk will provide panoramic views of the mountains on Achill Island, the Twelve Bens and Iron and Bronze Age landscapes.